Van Ness combines the convenience of Metro access and urban amenities with the natural beauty and serenity of Soapstone Valley and Rock Creek Park.

 Great Streets Retail Small Business Grants

 Connecticut Avenue (north of Calvert Street) is a designated Great Streets corridor.
 As funds become available small businesses can apply for grants to cover capital improvements and certain soft costs.
-Bread Furst used the grant to purchase bakery equipment and add indoor and outdoor seating.
+In 2018, up to $50,000 was awarded per location.